alanjameschapman/pet-image-classifier/README.md

 The client is an online veterinary clinic that offers video consultations with veterinarians.
 The client wants to develop an image classification dashboard that can identify the breed of a dog based on an image provided by the owner.
 This will help the consultants prepare for the consultation and ultimately provide better care for the dogs.

-The dashboard should also display the top 3 breeds that the dog might belong to (according to model certainty) along with images and key information.
+The dashboard should also display the top 3 breeds that the dog might belong to according to model certainty.
 An intuitive and quantitive probability of each breed will be provided to help the consultant determine the animal in-consult.
 This will be particularly useful if the dog is mixed breed.

 The live link is [here](https://pet-image-classifier-5fbc327c6281.herokuapp.com/).